↑

 Gingerbread Cupcakes with Cinnamon Vanilla Buttercream Frosting

-Gingerbread Cupcakes with Cinnamon Vanilla Buttercream Frosting bring a nostalgic, classic taste to the dessert table this holiday season!
-Easy to make and beautiful to display, they are sure to delight!
+Gingerbread Cupcakes with Cinnamon Vanilla Buttercream Frosting bring a nostalgic, classic taste to the dessert table this holiday season.
+Moist, dense, delicious and beautiful to display, they are sure to be a welcomed treat for all.

 Course Dessert